claudioshiver/next-example/README.md

 #### File Structure

 React doesn’t have opinions on how you put files into folders.
 That said there are a few common [approaches](https://reactjs.org/docs/faq-structure.html) popular in the ecosystem you may want to consider.
-This project mix the two suggested approaches grouping files by modules and then file types.
+This project mix the two suggested approaches grouping files by modules and then by file types.

 ## Learn More